France-Merrick Foundation

 What the Foundation Values

-Project-Oriented Focus: The foundation explicitly states it "favors one-time, project-oriented requests which have defined beginnings and endings, as opposed to annual giving or ongoing operational support."
+Project-Oriented Focus: The foundation explicitly states it "favours one-time, project-oriented requests which have defined beginnings and endings, as opposed to annual giving or ongoing operational support."
 Successful applications clearly define project scope, timeline, and measurable outcomes.

 Sustainability and Capacity: Applicants must demonstrate "financial stability to sustain the funded project" and "adequate administrative capacity."
 The foundation wants assurance that projects will succeed and continue beyond the grant period.